 Employment conditions are as per the Children Services Award 2010.

-If you are interested in this new exciting role, please apply below or send your application to email@example.com including:
+If you are interested in this new exciting role, please send your application to email@example.com including:

 Please note only shortlisted candidates will be contacted.